DMacMakes/dmdocs/content/en/torrens/ise102/week11/index.md

 ## Learning this week

-1. Targeting speeds, using high frame rate and lazy drawing: Last week's _**medium**_ and **_advanced_** homework
-2. Creating a fruit object
+1. Creating a fruit object
-4. Add Score: Make a variable,show on gui.
+1. Add Score: Make a variable,show on gui.
-5. Colliding!
+1. Colliding!
 Fruit.
-6. Adding to score on fruit hit.
+1. Adding to score on fruit hit.
-7. Game over?
+1. Game over?
+1. speed change options: frame rate or draw interval

 <!-- _Coming soon.._ -->

-## Homework due next week

-**Homework:**
-_easy:_ Collide with wall, end game.
-Add in a poison fruit.
-_hard:_ Add in teleporting, remove deadly walls.
-Game over: Offer option to play again.
-_advanced:_ Add second playmode, deadly walls.
-Pass as argument to playSnake.

 ## A2 Slots marking

-Not ready yet, will be releasing in bunches as I go.

-## Assessment 3
+Announced on Blackboard, Discord.
+Ultimo, Online 1 classes are marked, Online 2 in progress.

-## Last week's homework and review
+## Last week

-We added up and down movement, controlled speed.
-In the review we learned more about controlling and calculating speed, and **found the txtpxls library had been broken by windows sdk changes**.

-<a class="btn btn-lg btn-primary mr-3 mb-4" href="../week10b/#homework" target="_blank">Week10 Homework<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>
+We added up and down movement, set a high framrate and only moved when we needed to with `moveInterval()`.

 ## Creating your own objects